sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

     only: "sale"
   })
   .then(resp => {
-   // In flex-default-process, payouts are created on "transition/complete".
+   // In the default-booking and default-purchase processes, payouts are created on "transition/complete".
 We want to
    // determine the transactions where this transition has been created less than 7 days ago. const pendingPayouts = resp.data.data.filter(tx =>{
        // For the transactions where the user is the provider, check the transitions